j4g3rOS/CV/README.md

 ## IT Professional

-Enthusiastic IT and deeply passionate about my work, consistently researching new skills to enhance and implement the latest solutions that address business needs.
-I prioritize business requirements balanced with user needs while striving to find the best possible solutions that balance security and usability.
+I am very enthusiastic and deeply passionate about my work, consistently researching new skills to enhance and implement the latest solutions that address business needs.
+I do prioritize business requirements balanced with user needs while striving to find the best possible solutions that balances security and usability.

 <div align="center">